AFRICAN-AMERICAN WALCOTTS & WILCOTTS

 Many former US slaves took surnames like Washington and Jefferson, or from former slave owners or other local families.
 Walcotts were very few in the South before the Civil War.

-One family was Esek Dexter Walcott b.
+The primary slave owning Walcott family was that of Esek Dexter Walcott b.
 1792 RI who moved to Warren County, Mississippi in 1817 and purchased a plantation called "Walnut Hill" near Vicksburg on the Yazoo River.
 In 1820 he owned 3 male slaves.
 He was at Warren Co., Mississippi, in 1830 and 1840.
 Financial reverses caused him to sell the plantation about 1840, and move to Mt.
 Holly, Mississippi, where he died in 1843.
-His son, Dexter, moved to Brazoria Co.
+His widow, Sarah, owned 6 male and 5 female slaves in 1845 at Warren Co.
+MS. His son, Dexter, moved to Brazoria Co.
 TX about 1850; his son Theodore settled in Louisiana about 1860.
+In 1850, Dexter consigned a 14 year old female slave, Citha, to be shipped from Mississipppi to Texas via New Orleans.
+In 1867 the Freedmen's Bureau complained that Dexter Walcott contracted for former slaves to work for him at Brazoria TX for a share of the crops and assaulted one of them.

 There was another white Walcott family at Natchez MS - Charles Walcott born 1814 OH with wife Elizabeth, born 1825 LA were at Adams Co.
 MS in 1860 with one female slave age 29.
-In 1870 he was a farmer at Natchez with children Richard b.
-1857, Holly b.
-1862, Charles b.
-1866, and Mary b.
-1870, and a white servant girl, and then had twins Clara and Clarence in 1872.
+In 1870 he was a farmer at Natchez.
 There was also a Matilda Walcott born 1820 Ohio, who married William Thomas Binning in 1839 at Natchez, possibly Charles' sister.
 A list of Adams Co. plantations says that River Place Plantation, near Ellis Cliffs, 14 miles South of Natchez, had previous owner: C Wolcott; no date given.

 2. Solomon Wilcuts, b.
 1842 GA., d.
 Kaufman Co.
 TX.
 Sol settled in Shelby Co.
 TX with his wife Sophia Cartwright, where they raised 7 children: William Sherman Wilcuts born 1865 TX, Henry F. Wilcots b.
 1866, John Markus Wilcots b.
 1872 Panola Co.
 TX, Liza Wilcots b.
 1870 Shelby Co.
 TX, Ida Wilcots b.
 1875 Panola Co.
 TX, EllaWilcots b.
 1877 Panola Co.
 TX, and Mary Wilcots.
 This family has held a family reunion for the past 10 years.
 One of Solomon's descendants was Solomon Wilcots who was a NFL football player and sports commentator.